 Based on the L33 which was brought down by anti-aircraft fire

 on the night of 24th September 1916, the R33 and R34 shared an

 improved version of the L33's Zeppelin technology.
 In January

-1917, the Cabinet agreed the financing and construction of three further ships, the
+1917, the Cabinet agreed the financing and construction of three

-the British had the chance to see the latest
+gunfire and again the British had the chance to see the latest

 Zeppelin technology at close hand.
 Inspection teams soon discovered

 that this ship was one of the new "Height Climbers",